Two-dimensional quantum droplets in dipolar Bose gases: Quantum droplets

+the system emulates roton-maxon excitation spectrum.
+The position and the gap of the roton are shifted owing to the LHY quantum corrections (see Fig.\ref{DCF}.a) in agreement with recent numerical and experimental predictions \cite{Chom2}.
+For $ C>\xi \sqrt{G(n,b)} $, the droplet becomes unstable and thus, the ground state completely disappears.
+In the limit $k \rightarrow 0$, the dispersion law (\ref{specd}) is linear in $k$ and well approximated by the phonon-like linear dispersion form ${\cal E}_k= \hbar c_s k$, where the sound velocity is given by $c_s=c_0 \sqrt{G(n,b)}$ with $c_0= \sqrt{\mu_0/m}$ being the standard sound velocity.
+The collective excitations of the droplet can be determined by numerically solving the full Bogoliubov-de-Gennes equations which are however, beyond the scope of the present work.

-The one-body density matrix which plays a key evidence for droplet quantum coherence, is defined as $g_1({\bf r})= \langle \hat \psi ^{\dagger} ({\bf r}) \hat \psi (0)\rangle$.
-We see from Fig.\ref{DCF}.b that the one-body correlation function is tending to its asymtotic value $n$ at $r \rightarrow \infty$ signaling the existence of the long-range order allowing formation of a droplet in quasi-2D geometry at zero temperature.
-This confirms the scenario foreseen above whereby the combined effect of the quantum fluctuations and the rotonization leads to a supersolid droplet.
-Close to the roton region, $g_1(r)$ exhibits pronounced oscillations when $r$ is approaching to zero.
-These oscillations are most likely signature of the destruction of the long-range order, unlocking the possibility of the formation of a novel state of matter consisting of a supersolid droplet.
-This exotic state could be well described within either lattice or a stripe models \cite{Petrov}.
+The one-body density matrix is defined as $g_1({\bf r})= \langle \hat \psi ^{\dagger} ({\bf r}) \hat \psi (0)\rangle=n\exp\{{-\langle [\hat\phi ({\bf r})-\hat\phi (0)]^2]\rangle}/2 \}$.
+We see from Fig.\ref{DCF}.b that the one-body density matrix is tending to its asymtotic value $n$ at $r \rightarrow \infty$ signaling the existence of the long-range order allowing formation of a droplet in quasi-2D geometry at zero temperature.
+This confirms the scenario anticipated above whereby the combined effect of the quantum fluctuations and the dipolar instability may lead to a stable droplet.
+Close to the roton region, $g_1(r)$ is increased by $\sim 14\%$ and exhibits pronounced oscillations when $r$ is approaching to zero.
+These oscillations are most likely a signature of the destruction of the long-range order, unlocking the possibility of a novel quantum phase transition.